eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplateApi.md

 <a id="ezsigntemplatedeleteobjectv1"></a>
 # **EzsigntemplateDeleteObjectV1**
-> EzsigntemplateDeleteObjectV1Response EzsigntemplateDeleteObjectV1 (int pkiEzsigntemplateID)
+> CommonResponse EzsigntemplateDeleteObjectV1 (int pkiEzsigntemplateID)

 Delete an existing Ezsigntemplate